movitto/omega/README.md

 retrieve, and update server side entities, depending on roles they have been assigned and their corresponding privileges / permissions.
-Some methods have additional restrictions to limit user access, see the api documentation in the {file:API.md} file and source code (see 'generating documentation' below) for more info
+Some methods have additional restrictions to limit user access, see the api documentation in the {file:API} file and source code (see 'generating documentation' below) for more info

 ## Running the clients

-Omega provides a few client helper utilities in the bin/util directory.
+Omega provides a few client helper utilities in the bin/util directory as well as many various sample data sets in the examples/ dir.

-These are meant to assist in the creation of users and the entities they own, and to retrieve cosmos and other entities.
+These are meant to assist in the creation of users and the manipulation of entities they own, and to retrieve cosmos and other entities.

 To invoke, simply run the scripts right from the command line, specifying '-h' or '--help' for extended usage.

-Omega also provides a few example clients in the 'examples' directory utilizing the various client mechanisms to setup sample data and run clients implementing different strategies / algorithms.
-See the {file:examples/integration/CLIENT_HOWTO.md} for more info
+See the {file:examples/CLIENT\_HOWTO.md} for more info

+## Web Frontend

+A static web frontend and js Omega client is provided in the site/ dir.
+This uses {http://middlemanapp.com/ Middleman} to generate static html/js content from templates.

+Two rake tasks are provided to simplify usage:
+* rake site:preview - will start a light / live / local webserver which to
+  access the site and preview changes on the fly
+* rake site:build - generates static content which to deploy to a production webserver such as apache or nginx.
+This server should be configured to serve the static content as well as proxy JSON-RPC requests to the Omega Server as they arrive from the javascript client.

+See the omega-conf project for configuration files and utility scripts / recipes which can be used to assist the deployment of an omega server and js frontend.

+The static site requires a few files such as images and mesh data not shipped with the source code.
+Again see the omega-conf project for how to get these content packs.

 ## Using